Project: Just Time

 With benefits for all families.
 Yours and mine included.

-We are also delighted to share that we have received funding and approvals to continue Just Time in 2017/18.
-The 7th cycle of Just Time began in early May; and we expect to continue to run back-to-back cycles of the eight week program – including now, with dads.
+We are continuing Just Time in 2017/18.
+The 9th cycle of Just Time with mums began in August 2017; and we expect to continue to run back-to-back cycles of the eight week program.
+And now, also with dads.

 Generous funding was extended this year to also include a new pilot project – Mini Just Moving On.
 Mini-JMO will give ongoing connection and support – ‘throughcare’ – to the participating women when they are released from prison and are back in community.
 This throughcare will focus on the skills of attachment, language, literacy and play – for the mums… and for their children.